ckonig/codechallenge/README.md

 There are multiple ways to implement Dependency Injection with Laravel.
 I decided to keep it as simple as possible by using the reflection approach without Service Providers or Contracts, until I end up in a situation where I *need* to go a more complicated route.

+### Queue & Data Storage

+MySql was relatively painless to setup, which also allowed to use the database driver for the Queue.
+Using the Eloquent ORM allows automatic generation / migration of the database. and relieves developers from writing SQL queries manually.

+The used data structure is as flat as possible, in fact there is only one entity called "MailModel".
+It contains a json encoded array for the receiver email addresses.
+This array is intentionally not designed as a separate entity to keep the performance high.

 ## Setup

 ```cli